 On the occasion of his eightieth birthday

-Farthingale Publications:...
-Is a hobby web site containing articles of local interest to Lancastrians, some favourite walking and cycling routes, selected words and poetry, and some writings of more general and whimsical nature as well as the authors own picture gallery.
+Farthingale Publications: .....
+Is a hobby web site containing articles of local interest to Lancastrians, some favourite walking and cycling routes, selected words and poetry, and some writings of more general nature as well as the authors own picture gallery.
 Access is available via the homepage and menu at the head of the page or via one of the direct links below.